 Durango is accessible by US Hwy 550 from the north and south, and US Hwy 160 from the east and west.

-- Where is the Durango Visitor Center Located?
+- Where are the Durango Visitor Centers Located?

 In Santa Rita Park, one half mile south of the US Hwy 160/550 intersection.
-During the summer months there is also a Visitor Center Information Kiosk located in downtown Durango.
+We also have the Durango Welcome Center located in downtown Durango at 802 Main Avenue.

 - Does Durango have an airport?

 Yes!
 Durango is easily and conveniently accessible by air.
-The Durango-La Plata County Airport (Airport Code: DRO) is currently serviced by Frontier Airlines, United Airlines and US Air.
+The Durango-La Plata County Airport (Airport Code: DRO) is currently serviced by American Airlines, United, and US Air.

 - What is the closest International Airport?

 The closest international airport to Durango is located in Albuquerque, New Mexico, which is approximately a three and a half hour drive south of Durango.

 Durango is a real Colorado town with endless recreational opportunities, a rich history, a bright future, and countless stories to tell.
 Check out some of the most frequently asked questions about the Durango area below.

 - Who is the largest employer in La Plata County?